 By the Numbers

-The median price of a new home sold during the month was up 5.9%, however, according to figures from the U.S. Census Bureau and the U.S. Department of Housing and Urban Development.
+At the same time, the median sales price of a new house slid to $471,200 from $484,700 in October and $430,300 a year earlier, the U.S. Census Bureau and the U.S. Department of Housing and Urban Development reported.

 The month-over-month decline in sales came as prices rose for the 129th consecutive month, the National Association of REALTORS® said.

 New-home permits fell 11.2% month over month, while housing completions jumped 10.8% in what one observer said could have “worrisome” long-term consequences for the nation’s housing supply.

 The 30-year fixed-rate inched to 6.42%, which is still close to the lowest rate in a month, the group said.

 October’s 4.6% monthly drop follows a 10.2% decline in September, the National Association of REALTORS® reported.